The first principle is that you must not fool yourself – and you are the easiest person to fool, Richard Feynman

 The term $C_1(\begin{smallmatrix}5\\ 2\end{smallmatrix})e^{4t}$ grows exponentially, while $C_2(\begin{smallmatrix} 0\\ 1\end{smallmatrix})e^{-t}$ decays exponentially.
 Therefore, the e4t term will dominate the behaviour as t increases.

-Along the lines y = 25x and x = 0, trajectories will move towards the origin. or any other initial point not lying on these lines, the trajectory will initially be influenced by both eigenvectors, but as t increases, the term e4t will dominate causing the trajectory to align with the direction of $(\begin{smallmatrix}5\\ 2\end{smallmatrix})$ and diverge form the origin (Refer to Figure C for a visual representation and aid in understanding it)
+Along the lines y = 2⁄5x and x = 0, trajectories will move away or towards the origin respectively.
+Any other initial point not lying on these lines or all other trajectories, will initially be influenced by both eigenvectors, but as t increases, the term e4t will dominate causing the trajectory to align with the direction of $(\begin{smallmatrix}5\\ 2\end{smallmatrix})$ and diverge form the origin (Refer to Figure C for a visual representation and aid in understanding it)

-Given these features, the origin acts as a saddle point in the phase portrait of this system:
+Given these features, the origin acts as a saddle point in the phase portrait of this system.
+To sum up:

 Let $\vec{x} = C_1(\begin{smallmatrix}1\\ -1\end{smallmatrix})e^{3t} + C_2(\begin{smallmatrix} 1\\ 0\end{smallmatrix})e^{t}$